KSundstrom/j-koala/README.md

 > It’s kind of a lottery!

-Koala (_Kind-of-a-Lottery App_) is a tool for the Academic Male Voice Choir of Helsinki’s LSM (_Lilla Sångarmärket_) exams. _JKoala_, previously known as _Koala²_, is the original local Java application developed by Kasper Sundström, later superseded by [KoalaOnline](https://github.com/KSundstrom/koala-online), also developed by Kasper Sundström.
+Koala (_Kind-of-a-Lottery App_) is a tool for the Academic Male Voice Choir of Helsinki’s _Lilla Sångarmärket_ exams. _JKoala_, previously known as _Koala_ and _Koala²_, is the original local Java application developed by Kasper Sundström, later superseded by [KoalaOnline](https://github.com/KSundstrom/koala-online), also developed by Kasper Sundström.

 ## Author